Dominant Donegal see off disappointing Armagh

 But that was as good as it got for Armagh as they began to struggle badly on their own kickout with Donegal midfielder McGee and McFadden hoovering up a lot of possession.

-While another Grugan free briefly restored their lead at 0-5 to 0-4 in the 19th minute, Donegal hit five of the six remaining scores before half-time to lead by three at the break with Murphy leading by example in attack and McBrearty finally getting on the scoreboard two minutes before the break after a quiet opening half hour.
+While another Grugan free briefly restored an Armagh lead at 0-5 to 0-4 in the 19th minute, Donegal hit five of the six remaining scores before half-time to lead by three with Murphy leading by example in attack and McBrearty finally getting on the scoreboard after a quiet opening half hour.

 At that stage, Donegal looked in control but Armagh were still in the game.